*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 How Much I Spent During a Six-Hour Layover in Chicago

-I spent $60 over the course of my six hour layover in Chicago.
+I spent $60 throughout my six-hour layover in Chicago.
 Here it is broken down:

 • Pizza $10